Coronavirus update, 9 June, 2020

 Starting in January 2020, the ‘Empower’ research project will be carried out over three years.
 It is the first academic study of its kind in the UK to explore the benefits to employees of mental health first aid intervention dispensed in the workplace by a specially qualified MHFA England professional.

 The research will take the form of a randomised controlled trial, comparing businesses that are undergoing the Adult MHFA Two Day training courses to companies not using the scheme.
 The study aims to shed light on employee experiences of providing and receiving mental health first aid while exploring the effectiveness of the training programme, its economic impact and wider impact on organisational culture.

 Licensed Mental Health First Aid (MHFA) has an international reputation as a successful mental health literacy programme for use in workplaces, schools, colleges and universities.

 Most of the existing research on MHFA training globally has explored the impact of the training on those who have attended.
-However, this study, which starts in 2019, is the first to explore the benefits to those who receive mental health support from a MHFA England trained person.
+However, this study, which started in early 2020, is the first to explore the benefits to those who receive mental health support from a MHFA England trained person.